Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/about-papa-carlo.md

 used in a wide range of code editors from simple syntax highlighters to full-featured IDEs like Eclipse or IntelliJ Idea.

+Please, visit [Demo page](/projects/papa-carlo/demo) to see an incremental parser in action.

 Key features:

  * **Incremental parsing**.
 Parsing performance is always proportional to the